jayclassless/tidypy/README.rst

       --help     Show this message and exit.

     Commands:
       check               Executes the tools upon the project files. default-config      Outputs a default configuration that can be used to bootstrap your own configuration file.
       list-codes          Outputs a listing of all known issue codes that tools may report.
+      purge-config-cache  Deletes the cache of configurations retrieved from outside the primary configuration.

 To have TidyPy analyze your project, use the ``check`` subcommand::